-The large strike force will have a minimum of six personnel assigned but as many as 12 personnel as the schedule allows.
+The large strike force will have as many MCSAP employees assigned as the schedule allows.

 The four MTE details will be monitored for activity.
 One MTE detail will be held each quarter in one of the regional locations.
 Citations and warnings issued will be forwarded to the regional commander for analysis at the end of each detail.
 The MC Operations Commander will share any relevant information with FMCSA.
 All four MTE details will be completed by September 30 of each fiscal year.

-Analyze state traffic fatality statistics as maintained by the NDHP and NDDOT on a quarterly basis to determine trends and factors in fatal crashes involving CMVs.
+The assistant operations commander will study state traffic fatality statistics as maintained by the NDDOT on a quarterly basis to determine trends and factors in fatal crashes involving CMVs.
 The Motor Carrier Operations Commander will review monthly safety investigation reports, provided by FMCSA, to track unsafe driving, fatigued driving, and/or driver fitness investigations and complaint safety investigations.
 The Motor Carrier Operations Commander will analyze the results of each strike force and submit results to the NDHP MCSAP Grant Coordinator and FMCSA.